Chapter 7 Attorney in Indianapolis

 - FREE case review, affordable payment plans & flexible hours

 Call Jackson & Oglesby Law LLC (888) 713-5148 for your free consultation at our Indianapolis law office.
-Don't hesitate to discuss your bankruptcy options today!
+Don't hesitate to discuss your bankruptcy options with an lawyer near you today!

 Benefits of Filing Chapter 7 Bankruptcy

 If you are eligible and have gone through counseling, Chapter 7 bankruptcy is a powerful tool that will relieve you from unsecured debts and a fresh financial start.

 But not all debts can be discharged.
 Unpaid child support, student loans, and taxes within the past three years are types of debts that cannot be eliminated through bankruptcy.
 Our Chapter 7 attorney can review your debts and assets carefully to determine whether or not this option can give you the relief you need.